quriosapien/meliorism/blog/technology-and-engineering/being-better-software-engineers.md

 It's not a complete and comprehensive guide.
 And I will keep updating it as and when I have something more to add.

-## My learnings compiled in as brief as I could -
+## My learnings, as brief as I could compile them

-### Communicate - it's your job
+### Communicate - it's our job

 Gotta learn this one very important life skill.
 Can't help.

 Question things.
 For with questioning, comes clarity.
-Be humble though as you don't know what others are going through.
+Be humble though as we don't know what others are going through.

 Learn to find answers on your own.
-For the best help you can have is you yourself!
+For the best help we can have is us ourself!

 ### Empathy

-You are there to build products, and not just write code (cause AI's gonna do that better than you someday! 🤞🏻)
+We are here to build products, and not just write code (cause AI's gonna do that better than us someday! 🫤)

 Adding more software isn't always the solution.
 Sometimes, it's reducing code.